 The Gatlinburg Trail

 The Gatlinburg Trail is a great place to stop, get out of the car and stretch your legs with a nice scenic walk.
 The stunning trail will treat you to gorgeous mountain vistas and it is approximately 3.8 miles round trip.
 There are informational placards around the trail, so you can learn about the flora and fauna and history of the local area.Gatlinburg Trail

 If you want to be awestruck by stunning views, stop at the Campbell Overlook that is located just off the wonderfully scenic Newfound Gap Road.
-This viewpoint offers excellent views of Mount LeConte and the surrounding forests, especially during the autumn when the leaves are changing colour.
-Make sure that you bring your camera with you to capture some of the stunning views – the National Geographic website recommends this spot as a great photo op.
+This viewpoint offers excellent views of Mount LeConte and the surrounding forests, especially during the autumn when the leaves are changing color.
+It's a great place for a photo op.Scenic Overlooks

 These are just a few great suggestions for road trip stops in the Great Smoky Mountains, so make sure that you build lots of extra time into your trip so that you can stop and check them out.
 Interested in the best waterfalls in the Smokies?
-Check out our list of the top 4.